youssefbelghmi/document-retrieval/ReadMe.md

 ## Authors

-This work was carried out by Youssef Belghmi, Hamza Morchid, and Amine Belghmi, Master Data Science students at EPFL, as part of the project in the Distributed Information course (CS-423).
+This work was carried out by Youssef Belghmi, Hamza Morchid, and Amine Belghmi, Master Data Science students at EPFL, as part of the Distributed Information Systems (CS-423) course project.